-- You can either purchase your bus ticket inside OR right outside by the buses.
+- You can purchase your bus ticket inside or outside the buses.
 Sometimes the inside ticket booth will have a sign saying “no agent available” or something.
-That just means go outside to purchase your ticket.
+That just means going outside to purchase your ticket.

 - The buses stop and pick up passengers at all terminals.

-If you have good travel credit cards you may have car rental coverage, we do on our Chase Sapphire Reserve.
+We usually rent a full-size car on Discovercars.com, but be prepared for them not to have the type of car you rented available.
 Read our complete renting a car in Cancun guide to answer all your questions.
 It is seriously easy and safe!

-This is by far the best way to get from the Cancun Airport to Tulum and as a bonus, you’ll have a car so you see all the great things in the Riviera Maya without expensive and boring tours.
+This is by far the best way to explore Tulum.
+You’ll have a car to see all the great things in the Riviera Maya without expensive and boring tours.

-There are tons of things to do in the Yucatan, cenotes to explore, and beaches to swim in you’ll want a car.
-Make sure to check out some of the best restaurants in Playa del Carmen too, our favorite is El Fogon.
+There are many things to do in the Yucatan, cenotes to explore, and beaches to swim in.
+You’ll want a car.
+Check out some of the best restaurants in Playa del Carmen, too.
+Our favorite is El Fogon.